ranea/Decrypting-Polyalphabetic-Ciphers/README.md

     Try another period [y/N]: N

 We can see now why the automatic mode failed.
-The letter which *E* must be encrypted to usually is the most common letter in the subsequence but in the case that doesn't applied.
+The letter which *E* must be encrypted to usually is the most common letter in the subsequence but in this case that doesn't applied.

 ## Support